varepsilon/clickmodels/README.md

 ***

 # Beyond the First Result Page
 If you want to model the clicks beyond the first result page you may want to model pagination button separately.
-We implemented the models described in the paper *A. Chuklin, P. Serdyukov, and M. de Rijke.
+We implemented the models described in the paper [A. Chuklin, P. Serdyukov, and M. de Rijke.
 Modeling Clicks Beyond the First Result Page.
 In CIKM.
-ACM, 2013.*.
+ACM, 2013.](http://ilps.science.uva.nl/sites/ilps.science.uva.nl/files/cikm1325-chuklin.pdf).
 Namely, by setting the following config options you will get:

 - `TRANSFORM_LOG = True`, `QUERY_INDEPENDENT_PAGER = False`: `SDBN(P)` model
 - `TRANSFORM_LOG = True`, `QUERY_INDEPENDENT_PAGER = True`: `SDBN(P-Q)` model